Pamela Petro: Career

 Petro received her BA from Brown University and MA in Word and Image Studies from St David's University College, now the University of Wales Trinity Saint David.

 In 2019 Petro exhibited The Blink of Our Lifetimes: The Ecology of Dusk at the Watson Institute for International and Public Affairs at Brown University.

 Co-Writer in Residence with Marguerite Harrison, Spring Creek Project for Ideas, Nature and the Written Word, Oregon State University: Collaborative Residency at the Cabin at Shotpouch Creek, August 2015.

 MacDowell Colony Fellow, Fall, 2014; selected as Robert and Stephanie Olmsted Fellow for 2013-14.

 Honorary Fellow, University of Wales, Trinity St David, 2014.

 In 2011 she was named by the National Park Service as an Artist in Residence at the Grand Canyon, for both writing and photography.

 Awards and Shortlists

-The Long Field (2021, UK), published by Little Toller, was shortlisted for the Wales Book of the Year 2022.
+The Long Field (2021, UK), published by Little Toller, was a finalist for the Wales Book of the Year 2022.